taskforcesh/bullmq/docs/gitbook/guide/jobs/fifo.md

 ## Default job options

-Quite often, you will want to provide the same job options to all the jobs that you add to the Queue.
-In this case, you can use the "defaultJobOptions" option when instantiating the Queue class:
+Quite often, you will want to provide the same job options to all the jobs that you add to the queue.
+In this case, you can use the `defaultJobOptions` option when instantiating the `Queue` class:

 ```typescript
 const queue = new Queue('Paint', { defaultJobOptions: {